The pedagogue is cut down in the scourge of paralysing attacks hitting the contemporary world.

 The presidential challenger,opposed to involvement in the much-hated lost war, thanks him for his support.

-Armed only with a smile, a piece of chalk, a suit, the ambition to succeed and that most precious possession:tomorrow,he is reappointed to another school.
+Armed only with a smile, a piece of chalk, a suit, the ambition to succeed and that most precious possession:tomorrow,he is reappointed to another country high school.

 He drops in on the Thompsons, a rustic,colloquial family of proles.

 Footloose and fiancee free,our everyman steps out gamely into the larger world.In this modern Pilgrim’s Progress, in search of fame,fortune and the better things of life,he sets out across the Eurasian landmass through a world largely forgotten.